-3 Succession Solutions for Family Farms
+Three Succession Solutions for Family Farms

-How can a family pass the farming business—and access to the land and equipment necessary to run it—to a farming heir without neglecting non-farming family members?
+How can you pass the farming business—and access to the land and equipment necessary to run it—to those family members active in the farm without neglecting those members who may not be involved with the farm’s operation?
 Fortunately, there are several ways to reach a compromise.
-Three of the most common options include: